 In this respectful workplace training, you will be treated as a potential “ally” versus being confined to the roles of “victim” or “harasser”.
 By focusing on training bystanders to become allies, this approach draws attention to the fact that we’re all impacted by bullying, incivility, microaggressions, and other misconduct in and out of the workplace.
 Learn how to create a respectful workplace that welcomes diversity beyond legal compliance training.

-- How to support coworkers who experience misconduct.
+- To support coworkers who experience misconduct.

 This course can be taken individually or as part of the Supervisory Management Certificate Program.
 This is an elective course.
 Take three core classes plus three electives in five years to earn your certificate.